kolbykappes/compass-demo/module-authoring-guide.md

 - Descriptive title for supporting content (Case Study, Solution Brief, etc.)
 - **Consider visual formats** like infographics for data-heavy content
 - Use placeholder `"#"` for unknown URLs

+### **Follow-Up Strategy Guidelines**
+- **Follow-ups are SITUATIONAL, not mandatory**: Only follow up if initial contact doesn't generate response
+- **If prospect shows interest**: Proceed directly to the next module in the sequence
+- **If no response received**: Consider a brief follow-up after 3-5 business days
+- **Keep modules self-contained**: Each module provides complete content for that specific outreach
+- **Let sales reps handle follow-ups organically**: Based on actual prospect responses and conversation context

 ---